Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Math_Y11/15_Vectors_Representation_and_Calculations.md

-# Vectors Representation And Calculations
+# Vectors Representation and Calculations

 ## Learning Objectives
 - Explain the fundamental ideas behind Vectors Representation And Calculations as set out in the CIE syllabus.